dgraph-io/dgraph-docs/content/graphql/lambda/field.md

 })
 ```

-Another example, adding a resolver for `rank` using a `graphql` call:
+For example, you can add a resolver for `rank` using a `graphql` call, as follows:

 ```javascript
 async function rank({parents}) {